syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 ## Compressing images

-Essential PDF allows you to compress/change the quality of the image in the PDF document by using the following code snippet.
+Essential PDF allows you to compress/change the quality of the image in the PDF document by using the following code example.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument document = new PdfDocument();

-//Add a page to the document.
+//Adds a page to the document.

 PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
+//Creates PDF graphics for the page.

 PdfGraphics graphics = page.Graphics;

 PdfBitmap img = new PdfBitmap("Input.jpg");

-//Reduce the quality of the image
+//Reduces the quality of the image

 img.Quality = 50;

 img.Draw(page, new PointF(0, 0));

-//Save the document.
+//Saves the document.

 document.Save("Output.pdf");

-//Close the document.
+//Closes the document.

 document.Close(true);